Platinum Pre is one of Optimum Nutrition’s best-selling pre workout products, while C4 is Cellucor’s main pre workout offering.

 In fairness, most of the ingredient doses are listed in both products, but some are hidden in Platinum Pre’s PhytoBlend and C4’s Explosive Energy Blend.

 We do like the fact that C4 contains some Creatine.
-You’re probably familiar with Creatine for its post-workout and muscle-building benefits, but a small doses pre workout can call help to reduce fatigue and improve hydration.
+You’re probably familiar with Creatine as a post-workout supplement, but it’s also a useful addition before the gym.

 One slight quirk that Platinum Pre has is that it includes Capsimax, which is basically Cayenne Pepper.
-This can help to stimulate metabolism but it’s more of an ingredient we’d associate with a fat burner.
+This is a common ingredient in many so-called ‘fat burner’ supplements.

-Most modern pre workout supplements are generally pretty safe to use, because they contain only natural ingredients.
+Most modern pre workout supplements are generally pretty safe to use, because they contain only good ingredients.

 That being said, there are a few things to look out for on the label of your pre workout supplement.